CoEdIT: Text Editing by Task-Specific Instruction Tuning: Conclusions

-We introduce \method -- a fully open-sourced dataset and set of instruction-tuned large language models that can act as a writing assistant by following natural language instructions to perform various textual edits by removing, updating, or adding words, phrases, and sentences. \method achieves state-of-the-art performance on multiple text editing benchmarks, spanning syntactic, semantic, and stylistic edit requirements.
-Through extensive experiments, we have shown that \method is capable of further generalizing to unseen and composite instructions to perform edits along multiple dimensions in a single turn.
-In our human evaluation, we observe that \method can assist writers with various aspects of the text revision process at scale by following natural language instructions.
+We present \method -- an open-sourced dataset and set of instruction-tuned large language models that can act as a writing assistant by following natural language instructions to perform various textual edits by removing, updating, or adding words, phrases, and sentences. \method achieves state-of-the-art performance on multiple text editing benchmarks, spanning syntactic, semantic, and stylistic edit requirements.
+Through extensive experiments, we have shown that \method is capable of further generalizing to unseen, adjacent, and composite instructions to perform edits along multiple dimensions in a single turn.
+In our human evaluations, we observe that \method can assist writers with various aspects of the text revision process at scale by following natural language instructions.